Vålerenga Ishockey: Recent era

 This marked the start of another dynasty for Vålerenga and the club added several more titles in the 1990s.
 Kent Forsberg became head coach in 1994 and invited his son Peter and Markus Näslund to play a friendly match for the club during the lockout season in the NHL.
 The 20th national championship was won in 1999.
 Notable players from this era include Morten Ask, Kenneth Larsen, and Kjell Richard "Ricky" Nygaard, along with Swedish imports such as Johan Brummer, Patric Englund and Niklas Gällstedt.
 Six more championships were added after 2000, the last being won in 2009.
 Vålerenga were in talks to join the Kontinental Hockey League in 2014, but the plans didn't go through.

-Vålerenga's home arena through six decades, Jordal Amfi, was demolished in January 2017 and to be replaced by a new arena, projected to be completed in 2019.
+Vålerenga's home arena through six decades, Jordal Amfi, was demolished in January 2017 and replaced by new arena, completed in the fall of 2020 after construction delays.

 Season-by-season results

-This is a partial list of the last five seasons completed by Vålerenga.
+This is a partial list of the last ten seasons completed by Vålerenga.
 For the full season-by-season history, see List of Vålerenga Ishockey seasons.